Melanoma Treatment

 In men, melanoma is often found on the trunk (the area from the shoulders to the hips) or the head and neck.
 In women, melanoma forms most often on the arms and legs.

 When melanoma occurs in the eye, it is called intraocular or ocular melanoma.
-For more information, see Intraocular (Uveal) Melanoma Treatment.
+Learn more about Intraocular (Uveal) Melanoma Treatment.

 Unusual moles, exposure to sunlight, and health history can affect the risk of melanoma.